bcornec/wod-set/profile/ADMIN-GUIDE.md

 # A bit of background

 This solution allows us to deliver free hands-on workshops.
-It has been used during events, (HPE Discover, HPE TSS, as well as Open Source Summit, KubeCon), and during training sessions (HPE trainings, RMLL, Campus Numérique, ...) to promote API/automation-driven solutions along with some 101-level coding courses.
+It has been used during events (HPE Discover, HPE TSS, as well as Open Source Summit, KubeCon), and during training sessions (HPE trainings, RMLL, Campus Numérique, ...) to promote API/automation-driven solutions along with some 101-level coding courses.

 If you are interested in creating your own training architecture to deliver workshops, this project is definitely for you.
 It would allow you to create, manage content and deliver it in an automated and very efficient way.
 Once ready, the infrastructure can deliver workshops in matter of minutes!